The Fandom Friday is a weekly feature, with each blog post written by a new contributor.

-This is the weekly post where either myself, visit this or a guest blogger, mind talks about a new fandom.
+This is the weekly post where either myself, or a guest blogger, talks about a new fandom.
 See, I’ve had the experience in my life where I’ve been made fun or put down about my particular fandoms.
 And that has made me feel pretty crappy.
 But I’ve also put down other fandoms as well.

 So I’ve decided to change that.
 I’m opening my world up to new fandoms, and the best way to do that is to bring people in to write about various fandoms.
 I’m very excited about this segment.